H1B

 The Senate’s package still must be

-reconciled in conference with the House’s alternative budget reconciliation
+reconciled in conference with the House’s alternative budget

 H1C Visa (Work Visa for Professional Registered Nurses):